New products, partnerships help WSBI members march towards universal financial access

-The following piece is an updated version of a blogpost published on 3 November by WSBI on the Center for Financial Inclusion Blog.
+The following piece is an updated version of a blogpost appeared on 3 November 2018 by WSBI on the Center for Financial Inclusion Blog.

 For Financial Inclusion Week 2017, WSBI highlights ways that new partnerships and new products help its members make progress toward financial inclusion.